diwu1990/UnarySim/sw/README.md

 [5] D. Wu and J. S. Miguel, "In-Stream Stochastic Division and Square Root via Correlation," in _DAC_ 2019.
 [6] D. Wu, etc., "uGEMM: Unary Computing Architecture for GEMM Applications," in _ISCA_ 2020.
 [7] A. Alaghi and J. P. Hayes, "Fast and accurate computation using stochastic circuits," in _DATE_ 2014.
+[8] P. Li and D. J. Lilja, "Using stochastic computing to implement digital image processing algorithms," in _ICCD_, 2011.